cairo-book/cairo-book/src/ch99-01-04-01-voting-contract.md

 ### Smart wallets for voting

 Aside from Scarb you will need to have Starkli installed.
 Starkli is a command line tool that allows you to interact with Starknet.
-You can find the installation instructions in the [Chapter 1](https://book.starknet.io/chapter_1/environment_setup.html) of the Starknet Book.
+You can find the installation instructions in the [Environment setup](https://book.starknet.io/chapter_1/environment_setup.html) chapter of the Starknet Book.

 For each smart wallet we'll use, we must create a Signer within the encrypted keystore and an Account Descriptor.
-This process is detailed in the [first chapter of the Starknet Book](https://book.starknet.io/chapter_1/first_contract.html).
+This process is also detailed in the [Environment setup](https://book.starknet.io/chapter_1/environment_setup.html) chapter of the Starknet Book.

 We can create Signers and Account Descriptors for the accounts we want to use for voting.
 Let's create a smart wallet for voting in our smart contract.